UmutAlpTuglu/orchestration-lab/README.md

 - just testing customization in Kubernetes, because big fan of customizing in Linux (Check out [nix-dotfiles](https://github.com/UmutAlpTuglu/nix-dotfiles)), by changing a crucial part of the k3s architecture.
 K2s uses Flannel CNI which runs faster than Calico, which is normally run in k8s archietctures.
 In [custom CNI folder](custom/CNI) I just remove the old CNI and add a new one in a minimal way.
 - app structure and pipelines are described below.

-## App Structure
+## Microservices Structure

-So far there are two apps with two pipelines developed in this repo.
-The [py.dockerfile](py.dockerfile) can be used via `Dev Containers` Extensions in `vscode` and is for the microservices folder, where you can find exemplaraly a nasa application.
+The idea is to develop python apps inside microservices folder.
+The [py.dockerfile](py.dockerfile) can be used via `Dev Containers` Extensions in `vscode`, where you can find exemplary a nasa application.
 All new python dependencies (libs) can be added via [requirements.txt](requirements.txt).

 ### Nasa App